idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-1)
 ##### 1(Genesis).1:26 Let us, Image/Likeness, Dominion, Birds of Sky, God Created

-[/26 God said, “Let’s make man in our image, after our likeness.
+<blockquote><span class="bbq">/26 God said, “Let’s make man in our image, after our likeness.
 Let them have dominion over the fish of the sea, and over the birds of the sky, and over the livestock, and over all the earth, and over every creeping thing that creeps on the earth.”
 27 God created man in his own image.
-In God’s image he created him; male and female he created them./]
+In God’s image he created him; male and female he created them./</span></blockquote>

 ###### Let us Create / God Created